GuiEspim18/GuiEspim18/README.md

 ## 📖 About me
 - 🔭 I'm currently working on data analytics and software engineering
-- 🌱 I'm currently learning Android
+- 🌱 I'm currently learning Android!
 - 📫 How to reach me: guilherme.monteiro.espim@gmail.com

 ## 🚀 Stats